dansalmo/Project5/README.md

 To run the server:

+	login as user: grader

-    $ python database_setup.py #to setup the database if needed
+    $ sudo python database_setup.py #to setup the database if needed
-    $ python Project5.py #to run the server
+    $ sudo python Project5.py #to run the server

 point your browser to http://52.25.22.130/catalog/